andela-fokosun/go_exercises/resources/loops/README.md

 The loop will stop iterating once the boolean condition evaluates to false.

 Note: There are no parentheses surrounding the three components of the for statement and the braces { } are always required.

+## It is important to note that For is Go's "while"
+while is spelled for in Go.